 The government is pushing Constitutional boundaries constantly, especially when it comes to gun rights.
 Because of this struggle for power, the laws regarding the use and possession of dangerous and illegal weapons in Colorado is constantly changing.
 It's not difficult to be in possession of a weapon the government defines as “dangerous or illegal.”
 If you have been charged, it is important to contact an experienced weapons crimes attorney who is able to clearly define the laws and statutes.
 Our lawyers can present a winning defense on your behalf.
-The attorneys at O'Malley and Sawyer are skilled at what they do best: defending our clients.
+The attorneys at Sawyer Legal Group are skilled at what they do best: defending our clients.
 Our results page speaks for itself.
 If you have been charged with Possessing a Dangerous or Illegal Weapon in Denver, Arapahoe, or Jefferson County, contact us today for a free consultation.
 Our involvement in a case can make the difference between sentencing and probation.

 Dangerous Weapons List: